Debian 12 Bookworm

 IPv6 address pool

 The range of IPv6 addresses usable by the virtual machines must be specified manually.
+This is required to enable IPv6 egress.

 According to the IPv6 specifications, a system is expected to receive an IPv6 with a /64 mask and all addresses inside that mask should simply be routed to the host.